The most mysterious place in every US state

 Oregon: Oregon Vortex, Gold Hill

 Local Indigenous Americans have been known to refer to it as the 'Forbidden Grounds', on account of their horses refusing to pass through.
 To others, this seemingly gravity-defying glitch in the matrix is named the Oregon Vortex.
-The vortex, a circular area centred around the crooked House of Mystery (pictured), has been welcoming curious tourists since the 1930s.
+The vortex, a circular area centered around the crooked House of Mystery (pictured), has been welcoming curious tourists since the 1930s.
 Here, reports of people growing suddenly taller and objects rolling upwards abound – but is the phenomenon really inexplicable?
 False perspectives and magnetic forces could be at play, but no single theory appears to have all the answers.

 Maya K. Photography/Shutterstock